h3h3boii/Spoidy/README.md

 # Spoidy Information

-Spoidy Is A Bot Made By TrueGamerTalha
+Spoidy is an advanced moderation bot

 ## Acknowledgements: